Arnab-Afk/hackx/README.md

 ### General

-**Q: What is Zkloud?**
+**Q: What is COMPUT3?**
-A: Zkloud is a trustless cloud infrastructure platform where developers deploy full-stack environments using natural language, with cryptographic proof that nobody — including us — can access their code or data.
+A: COMPUT3 is a trustless cloud infrastructure platform where developers deploy full-stack environments using natural language, with cryptographic proof that nobody — including us — can access their code or data.

 **Q: How is this different from AWS/GCP?**
 A: AWS asks you to trust them.
-Zkloud proves trustlessness with on-chain attestations.
+COMPUT3 proves trustlessness with on-chain attestations.
 Also, you deploy by chatting with an AI agent instead of configuring infrastructure manually.

 **Q: How is this different from Fluence?**
 A: Fluence is a decentralized AWS — a general-purpose compute marketplace.
 They don't have confidential compute (it's on their roadmap as R&D).
 They don't have an agentic interface.
 They target enterprise AI workloads.
-Zkloud combines agentic deployment + verifiable privacy, targeting rapid prototyping and hackathons.
+COMPUT3 combines agentic deployment + verifiable privacy, targeting rapid prototyping and hackathons.
 Think Replit vs AWS — same category, different product.

 **Q: How is this different from Phala?**
 A: Phala focuses on confidential smart contract execution and AI agent hosting using TEEs.
-Zkloud provides general-purpose development environments with an AI agent that handles deployment.
-Phala requires learning their SDK; Zkloud requires describing what you want in English.
+COMPUT3 provides general-purpose development environments with an AI agent that handles deployment.
+Phala requires learning their SDK; COMPUT3 requires describing what you want in English.

 **Q: How is this different from Akash?**
 A: Akash is a compute marketplace focused on cheapest price.
 They provide zero confidentiality guarantees.
 When Akash sponsored a hackathon with free cloud, teams had no way to verify their IP was safe.
-Zkloud solves that exact problem.
+COMPUT3 solves that exact problem.

 **Q: How is this different from Replit Agent?**
 A: Replit Agent is a fantastic agentic coding platform, but it's centralized and trust-based.
 Replit can see everything you build.
-Zkloud provides a similar agentic experience but with cryptographic privacy guarantees and on-chain proof.
+COMPUT3 provides a similar agentic experience but with cryptographic privacy guarantees and on-chain proof.

 ### Technical